Foreword

 The Climate Change Act

 The Climate Change Act 2008 commits the UK government to reduce domestic greenhouse gas.
-In June 2019, the Act was update in line with amended climate projections, and the UK Government increase the UK legislated target for greenhouse gas emission reductions to at least 100% lower then the 1990 baseline by 2050.
+In June 2019, the Act was update in line with amended climate projections, and the UK Government increase the UK legislated target for greenhouse gas emission reductions to at least 100% lower than the 1990 baseline by 2050.
 In April 2021 a new target was enshrined into law to cut national emissions by 78% by 2035.

 Climate Change Committee